developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether and how automatic triggering should occur on a Zebra Android device.

-- If the value ***Off*** is chosen, then automatic triggering will never occur and the Device User is required to manually initiate trigger-activated functions.
+- If the value ***Off*** is chosen, then automatic triggering never occurs and the Device User is required to manually initiate trigger-activated functions.

 - If the value ***Auto On*** is chosen, then automatic triggering may occur automatically if the device is placed into a suitable holster, holder, or stand allowing the Device User to initiate trigger-activated functions simply by bringing an object within proximity to the device sensor.